Skip to main content

 Karkadeh (Hibiscus Tea)

-Deep red tea made from dried hibiscus flowers.
-Served hot or cold, sweet or unsweetened.
-Rich in vitamin C.
+A deep red tea brewed from dried hibiscus flowers.
+It is served hot or cold, sweetened or not, and is high in vitamin C.

 teaCold